 In simple words, Omega 3 fats play a crucial role in the growth and proper functioning of the human body.
-There are a number of foods that are rich in Omega 3 fats and they are as follows:
+A lo of people consume omega 3 supplements to fulfill its need in the body.
+But, if you include foods that are rich in omega 3, you don’t need to buy expensive supplements.

 1. Soybeans (Roasted)